Rehmat Ajmal

-Rehmat Ajmal (born 24 October 1993) is a Pakistani model, textile designer.
+Rehmat Ajmal (born 24 October 1993) is a Pakistani model, and textile designer.
 She is the founder of Rehstore, an online retail store.
-In 2019, she played a role of Aisha (Mehwish's friend) in Nadeem Baig's Mere Paas Tum Ho.
+In 2019, she played the role of Aisha (Mehwish's friend) in Nadeem Baig's Mere Paas Tum Ho.

 Early life and education

 Ajmal was born and raised in Lahore, Pakistan, and is the youngest of three sisters.
-After completing her A' Levels, Rehmat pursued her education from the National College of Arts (NCA) in Lahore, and graduated with a degree in textile designing in 2018.
+After completing her A-level, Rehmat pursued her education from the National College of Arts (NCA) in Lahore, and graduated with a degree in textile designing in 2018.
 She graduated NCA with a distinction and topped in her department.

 Career

 Ajmal made her way into modelling after being approached by a teacher during her second-year at NCA.
 From there, she began getting featured in ad campaigns of different brands.
 By the time she had reached her final year at college, Ajmal had been doing international campaigns and shoots.

 Apart from her modelling career, Rehmat is also building her acting portfolio.
 She has featured as the lead in two of Pakistani musician Ali Sethi's music videos: "Dil Lagaayein" and "Dil ki Khair".
 She is also starring in an upcoming drama by Nadeem Baig, and is about to act in a theater play due to be showcased by the end of September 2019.

 Ajmal has spoken multiple times about her passion for acting, and has expressed interest in doing both commercial and art cinema projects.

 Ajmal is also the founder of Rehstore, an online clothing and décor brand.
 She has said the Rehstore project is important to her, as a textile designer.
 Ajmal has said the brand provides designs for a niche target market.
 Pakistani actress Mahira Khan has appreciated Ajmal's work, and took to social media to praise her hand painted sari designs.